traitecoevo/plant/doc/EBT.md

 %  Ecological and evolutionary analysis of size-structured metapopulations using the Escalator Boxcar Train
-% Daniel Falster and Rich FitzJohn
+% Daniel Falster; Rich FitzJohn

 # To do